cBeaird/ConnectionGame/paper.md

 The first strategy, Random, chooses a move from the legal move set at random every turn.
-The random strategy does not consider the game board at all, which means that this strategy will make to effort no block an opponent’s progress or win for itself.
+The random strategy does not consider the game board at all, which means that this strategy will make to effort no block an opponentâ€™s progress or win for itself.
 We think that the Random strategy is a good baseline against which to evaluate other strategies.

 Our second strategy, called Antagonistic Random, builds on top of Random